• Home

 (Jan Swafford, Charles Ives, A Life wIth Music)

-The Charles Ives Birthplace is available to tour on Friday and Saturday.
-All tours must be pre-booked via Eventbrite; there are NO walk-in tours.
+The Charles Ives Birthplace is available to tour Friday and Saturday at 10:30 am.
 Click below to schedule your visit.

 5 Mountainville Avenue, Danbury, Connecticut 06810, United States